BlitzKraig/fvtt-CommunityLighting/README.md

 Your JSON is complete!
 Make sure you have your commas in the right places, and you've not mangled any other author objects in the process.

+#### A note on Custom Shaders

+Custom Shaders are supported, but not yet documented.

+In order to use a custom shader, please see the `Custom Shader Example` light in lights.json.
+Add any shader code to `modules/shaders.js`

 ### 2. Javascript

 Once you've defined your lights in the JSON, we'll move on to actually building them.

 Open the `modules/animations.js` file.

-Scroll down to the bottom of the file and create your animation function, using the name you defined in `shaderName` in the JSON file.
+Scroll down to the bottom of the file and create your animation function, using the name you defined in `animationFunction` in the JSON file.

 > Try to keep all of your own lights together in the file.
-I'd suggest prefixing the `shaderName` and function with your author name until I implement some better organization.
+I'd suggest prefixing the `animationFunction` and function with your author name until I implement some better organization.

 Your animation function needs to accept 2 arguments, an integer and an Object, which are passed in from Foundry core: